nerdynewt/pycrawl/README.md

 ## Todo

-- [ ] An actual database for indexed results, and LAMP framework
+- [X] An actual database for indexed results, and LAMP framework
-- [ ] KeyboardInterrupt Doesn't work?
+- [X] KeyboardInterrupt Doesn't work?
 Have to `killall python`, lol
 - [ ] Command-line arguments, more configuration options
 - [ ] API for remote querying of indexed results
+- [ ] A good web frontend with nice HTML and CSS